 If you prefer a conventional loan, understand that the qualifications will be steeper because government funds don’t back this loan option.
 The minimum down payment for a conventional new construction loan is 20%, which first-time buyers don’t typically have without equity.

-- Another thing to note: The federal government also offers a mortgage tax credit certificate (MCC)to qualified homebuyers, which lowers your federal tax bill and makes affording a new home more manageable.
-This major perk is available for up to 30 years after you buy your home (as long as you don’t refinance or sell).
-You MUST ask your lender about this credit to get the certificate, or else you’ll miss it!
+• Another Savings Opportunity: The federal government also offers a mortgage tax credit certificate (MCC) to qualified homebuyers, which lowers your federal tax bill and makes your monthly payments more manageable.
+This major perk is available for up to 30 years after you buy your home (as long as you don’t refinance or sell it).
+You MUST ask your lender about this credit to get the certificate during underwriting, or else you’ll miss it!

 Every state has unique programs that can help homebuyers access funds to supplement closing costs and down payments.
 Instead of reinventing the wheel, let’s give credit to The Mortgage Reports for making this incredible list of homebuying assistance and grant programs for all 50 states.
 Simply scroll down and click on your state to find the organizations and requirements for getting aid.